glowinthedark/mdict-go-web/README.md

 | no browser | `--no-browser` | `NO_BROWSER=1` | `(open browser)` |
 | config file | `--config` | `CONFIG_PATH` | `(auto-detect)` |

-## Build
+## Build from source
-With [golang environment is installed](https://go.dev/doc/install) use the following command to build and run the `mdict-server` binary:
+With [golang environment installed](https://go.dev/doc/install) use the following command to build and run the `mdict-server` binary:

 ```sh
 make